Rijul24/StressMeOut-1/README.md

 A Discord bot that ~~stresses you out~~ displays time remaining until deadline.

-- uses Google Sheet to store data
+- uses Google Sheets to store data